ilan-anodot/anodotcost_api_docs_slate/source/includes/_Users.md

 | 404 | User not found |
 | 500 | Server error |

+## Onboarding

+This section lists calls that are related to automated onboarding.

 ### Get external ID

 > Request example: Get external ID